polterguy/polterguy.github.io/tutorials/how-to-embed-ai-chatbot/index.md

 ![Rolling your own trigger button](/assets/images/custom-ai-chatbot-trigger-button.png)

-In the above screenshot you can see a button in the top right corner with the text _"AI Support"_.
+In the above screenshot you can see the sparkle button at the bottom of the navigation sidebar.
 This button doesn't have anything to do with the chatbot itself, but is a custom button which once clicked executes the following JavaScript code.

 ```javascript
 window.ainiro.show();